BrickSchema/Brick2-specification-drafting/point-attributes/point-attributes.md

 - CO
 - chilled water
 - Condenser water
+- Condensate (for leaks) -- same as condenser water?
 - Light
 	- for "Lighting (Light) Correlated Color TEmperature sensor" (revise this list in brick 2.0; )